koiosonline/TDFA/termbase/readme.md

 #### Revenge trading
 Revenge trading refers to when a trader attempts to win back losses by entering a risky and often large trade. <br/><br/>
 #### Risk management
-A common definition of investment risk is a deviation from an expected outcome.<br/><br/>
+A common definition of investment risk is a deviation from an expected outcome.
+Trading and investing involves risk that requires management in order to increase the probability of being profitable.<br/><br/>
 #### Risk reward
 The risk/reward ratio marks the potential reward a trader can earn, for every dollar he or she risks on a trade.<br/><br/>
 #### ROI (return on investment)